brandonchaffee/arbitria/docs/modification.rst

 Usage
 =====
-As the modification confirmation call to the targeted function will be comning from the contract itself, a modifier, ``fromContract`` is used so that only the contract itself may call the contract.
-This allows for these functions to be open public while only exeuctable through the calling of the confirmation function.
-As such, any function desired for decrentalized approval calling should included the ``fromContract`` modifier.
+As the modification confirmation call to the targeted function will be coming from the contract itself, a modifier, ``fromContract`` is used so that only the contract itself may call the contract.
+This allows for these functions to be public while only executable through the calling of the confirmation function.
+As such, any function desired for decentralized approval calling should include the ``fromContract`` modifier.